Differential identities and polynomial growth of the codimensions: Differential cocharacter of varieties of polynomial growth

-In next theorem, we give another characterization of $L$-varieties $\mathcal{V}$ of polynomial growth through the behaviour of their sequences of cocharacters.
+In this section we give other characterizations of $L$-varieties $\mathcal{V}$ of polynomial growth through the behaviour of their sequences of cocharacters.

-\begin{thm} Let $L$ be a finite dimensional semisimple Lie algebra over a field $F$ of characteristic zero and let $A$ be a finite dimensional $L$-algebra over $F$.
-Then $c_n^L(A)$, $n=1,2,\dots$, is polynomially bounded if and only if there exists a constant $q$ such that
+\begin{theorem} Let $L$ be a Lie algebra over a field $F$ of characteristic zero and let $A$ be a finite dimensional $L$-algebra over $F$.
+Then $c_n^L(A)$, $n\geq 1$, is polynomially bounded if and only if there exists a constant $q$ such that